ao/hivemind/docs/project_completion_report.md

 ### Proxy Server in Service Discovery

 #### Technical Approach
 A proxy server was integrated into the service discovery system to provide advanced routing, load balancing, and resilience features.
-The proxy acts as an intermediary between clients and services.
+The proxy acts as an intermediary between clients and services, enhancing reliability and security.
+The implementation uses proper logging, monitoring integration, and resilience patterns to ensure robust operation.

 #### Key Components
-- **Service Discovery Proxy**: Routes requests to appropriate service endpoints
+- **Service Discovery Proxy**: Routes requests to appropriate service endpoints based on domain or path
-- **Load Balancing Strategies**: Implements various algorithms for request distribution
+- **Load Balancing Strategies**: Implements various algorithms for request distribution (round-robin, weighted, least connections)
-- **Health Checking**: Monitors endpoint health and routes traffic accordingly
+- **Health Checking**: Monitors endpoint health and routes traffic only to healthy instances
+- **Circuit Breaker Integration**: Prevents cascading failures by detecting failing services
+- **Request Metrics Collection**: Gathers detailed metrics on request patterns and performance
+- **Tenant Boundary Enforcement**: Ensures requests respect tenant isolation boundaries

 #### Integration Points
 - Integrated with the DNS server for service name resolution
 - Connected to the health monitoring system to track endpoint health
 - Linked to the resilience patterns for circuit breaking and retries
+- Integrated with the logging system for proper request/response logging
+- Connected to external monitoring systems for metrics reporting

 ### Circuit Breaker Implementation